 The institution code for Northwestern University is 1565 for both exams.
 No department code is needed for the GRE.
 For the TOEFL, use 99 (“department not listed”).

-Please note that official GRE scores for Fall 2021 admission are optional.
+Please note that official GRE scores are optional.

 Can I attend part-time?